 The international ultra-poverty line used to track progress towards the Sustainable Development Goals (SDGs) is \$1.90 per person per day.
-This translated to R361 per person per month in 2018, using the International Monetary Fund purchasing power parity conversion.
+This translated to R361 per person per month in 2018, using the IMF purchasing power parity conversion.
 This poverty line is extremely low - below survival level - and is not appropriate for South Africa.
 No child should be below it.
 In 2003, 52% of children (9.3 million) lived below the equivalent of the SDG poverty line.
-By 2018, this decreased to 20% (four million).
+By 2018, this decreased to 20% (4 million).

-The SDGs replaced the Millennium Development Goals in 2015 and set the global agenda for development by 2030.
-Target 1.1 is to eradicate extreme poverty using the same international poverty line of \$1.90 per person per day.
-Target 1.2 is that, by 2030, countries should reduce by at least half the proportion of men, women and children of all ages living in poverty in all its dimensions, according to national definitions.
-This would mean reducing the number of children below the upper-bound poverty line by at least two million.
+The Sustainable Development Goals replaced the Millennium Development Goals in 2015 and set the global agenda for development by 2030.
+Target 1.1 is to eradicate extreme poverty using the international poverty line of \$1.90 per person per day.
+Target 1.2 is that by 2030 countries should reduce by at least half the proportion of men, women and children of all ages living in poverty in all its dimensions, according to national definitions.
+This would equate to reducing the number of children below the upper-bound poverty line by at least 2 million.